C2SM/icon4py/liskov/README.md

 REAL(wp), DIMENSION((nproma, p_patch%nlev, p_patch%nblks_e)) :: vn_before
 ```

+Furthermore, this directive also takes two optional keyword arguments. `type` takes a string which will be used to fill in the type of the declared field, for example `type=LOGICAL`. `suffix` takes a string which will be used as the suffix of the field e.g. `suffix=dsl`, by default the suffix is `before`.

 #### `!$DSL START STENCIL()`

 This directive denotes the start of a stencil.
 Required arguments are `name`, `vertical_lower`, `vertical_upper`, `horizontal_lower`, `horizontal_upper`.
 The value for `name` must correspond to a stencil found in one of the stencil modules inside `icon4py`, and all fields defined in the directive must correspond to the fields defined in the respective icon4py stencil.
 Optionally, absolute and relative tolerances for the output fields can also be set using the `_tol` or `_abs` suffixes respectively.
 An example call looks like this: